websauna/websauna.viewconfig/README.rst

 Features
 --------

-``websauna.viewconfig`` provides a class decorator ``@view_overrides`` which allows subclasses to override parts of the parent view classes view configuration.
-The primary use case is to have general class based views which you can then subclass for more specific use cases.
-The patter is very powerful when combined with Pyramid's travesing contexts.
+``websauna.viewconfig`` provides a class decorator ``@view_overrides`` which allows subclasses to partially override parent class view configuration.
+The primary use case is to have generic class views which you can subclass for more specific use cases.
+The pattern is very powerful when combined with Pyramid's travesing contexts.

 Example:

-* There is a generic edit view for all of your models called "GenericEdit"
+* There is a generic edit view for all of your models called *GenericEdit*

-* But for a specific model, let's say Car, you want to override parts of GenericEdit e.g. to include a widget to handle car colour selection.
-Other models, like House and Person, still use GenericEdit.
+* But for a specific model, let's say Car, you want to override parts of *GenericEdit* e.g. to include a widget to handle car colour selection.
+Other models, like House and Person, still use *GenericEdit*.

 The code would be::